 The Patent Clinic is a vital component of the Small Business Law Center (SBLC) that focuses on providing legal assistance in the practice area of patent law.
 Students who participate in the Patent Clinic will have the opportunity to directly assist clients desiring to obtain patent protection for a patentable idea.
-Students will be supervised during representation by a California licensed patent attorney, but students will have primary responsibility for all client matters undertaken.
+Students will be supervised by a California licensed patent attorney, but students will have primary responsibility for all client matters undertaken.

 Students enrolled in the Patent Clinic are required to participate in mandatory class meetings that focus on the lawyering skills necessary to effectively represent clients.
 In addition to discussing client interviewing and counseling, students will also focus on the substantive and administrative areas of patent practice relevant to the legal matters being handled, including issues of professional responsibility.

 How does this fit into my academic program?

 Participation in the Patent Clinic satisfies the Professional Skills graduation requirement.
 Students who participate in the spring, fall, or summer are eligible for 3 or 4 units of live client work (or a minimum of 2 units in the summer).
 Each unit is equivalent to 5 hours per week (10 hours per week for summer), totaling 15 or 20 hours per week for client representation in the spring/fall, or 20 hours per week in the summer.
 Work within the clinic space is required and students are expected to be available to meet with clients during their designated clinic hours.
 The mandatory clinical seminar counts for an additional 2 units in the spring and fall, or 1 unit in the summer.
 Students cannot enroll in the Patent Clinic and receive pro bono hours in lieu of units.

 To participate in the Patent Clinic, students must have successfully completed Professional Responsibility and Civil Procedure I. Concurrent enrollment or completion of Evidence and Civil Procedure II is also required.